Webflow vs WordPress

 The pretender to the throne

-Thankfully however, there is an alternative Content Management system, that is exponentially growing in popularity, gaining recognition and plaudits alike and that is Webflow.
+Thankfully however, there is an alternative (CMS) Content Management System, that is exponentially growing in popularity, gaining recognition and plaudits alike and that is Webflow.
 Unlike it's more well-known adversary which is known for being a target for hackers, Webflow provides free SSL hosting on all it's fully monitored and securely hosted websites, which means no need to worry about a breach nor the continual necessity to keep things maintained.

 Put your money where it matters